home wrongful death

 In a wrongful death claim, the victim is the "decedent," and the wrongdoer is the "tortfeasor."
 A wrongful death claim may exist if the cause of death was either of the following:

-Intentional wrongful acts are generally criminal in nature and violent.
+• Intentional wrongful acts are generally criminal in nature and violent.
 The state prosecutes the criminal action, which is a separate action from the Georgia wrongful death civil action.

 Back to Top

-Wrongful Death Occurs In Many Ways
+Wrongful Death Occurs in Many Ways

 Back to Top

-Claims and Damages Available Under the Georgia Law
+Claims and Damages Available Under Georgia Law

 If the death of a loved one was caused by the negligent, reckless, intentional, or criminal acts of another person or business, then you may have a viable wrongful death lawsuit.
 However, you will have to prove that the defendant’s negligence, or failure to exercise reasonable care, led to the death of your loved one.
 Attorneys on both sides may agree upon a fair settlement, resolving your case before it even goes to trial.

 Under state law, there are three possible claims available.
-One is the statutory wrongful death claim by family members, the second is the claim of the decedent's estate and the third is punitive damages.
+One is the statutory wrongful death claim by family members, the second is the claim of the decedent’s estate, and the third is punitive damages.

 A statutory wrongful death claim includes the tangible economic value of the decedent's life.
 This refers to the amount of money the decedent would have earned had he or she lived a full, natural life.
 It also includes the intangible non-economic value of the decedent's life that allows a jury to put a value on the human aspect of the decedent's life with respect to her or his relationships in life.